lupyuen/pinetime-rust-mynewt/rust/app/src/dfu.md

 # Robust Firmware Update with Rollback

-PineTime Smart Watch will be used by people of all ages...
+PineTime Smart Watch will be worn by people of all ages (maybe pets too)...
 Thus we should _plan for failure_...